-I’ve served it on soft shelled tortillas for dinner, scooped up the leftovers on crackers for lunch.
+I’ve served it on soft shelled tortillas for dinner and scooped up the leftovers on crackers for lunch.
 This time I’ve topped it with a crunchy southwest inspired slaw on a crispy baguette.
-The possibilities are endless, how would you serve this?
+The possibilities are endless.
+How would you serve this?

 - 2 boneless skinless chicken breasts

 - 6 garlic cloves, finely diced